About Intelligence and Government

 stupid = fool who does not know he is a fool and on top of that wants to rule – or pretends to rule – others

 This last variety is the tremendous one, while the first two are not bad, and even under certain conditions were loved by Christ, who said: “I praise you, oh Lord in Heaven, who hid this knowledge from the wise and revealed it to the simple”.
 There have been been saints who were simple, like Saint Simeon the Simple, Saint Peter Claver, Saint Sampson the Crazy, the Curé d’Ars, Saint Joseph of Cupertino, and the amusing friars Brother Juniper and Brother Giles, companions of Saint Francis and patron saints of all the Christian fools in the universe.
 A simple or unlettered man in a small government and with a great dose of virtue and humbleness can do it passably and even quite well, as Sancho Panza would have done had he been allowed – as he was not – in the Island of Barataria, although I cannot recall at this time any actual historical example outside of the novel.
-But a real government needs per prius and from the outset the intelligence and then the virtue; the minimum virtue needed so that the intelligence gets not corrupted, to which the responsibility of ruling formally belongs, for the plain and simple reason that if a drunken seeing man is not a good pilot, a blind man is not a pilot at all.
+But a real government needs per prius and from the outset the intelligence and then the virtue; the minimum virtue needed so that the intelligence gets not corrupted, to which the responsibility of ruling formally belongs, for the plain and simple reason that if a drunken, seeing man is not a good pilot, a blind man is not a pilot at all.
 “Intelligentis est ordinare”.
-This is the doctrine of Saint Thomas, who energetically calls the inversion of this order a monstrosity, exactly the same as a great modern politician, Cardinal Richelieu, expressed in the well known apotegma: “In government, very often an error is worse that a crime”.
+This is the doctrine of Saint Thomas, who energetically calls the inversion of this order a monstrosity, exactly the same as a great modern politician, Cardinal Richelieu, expressed in the well known apotegma: “In government, very often an error is worse than a crime”.
 From this text of Saint Thomas, which is in Lesson XIX of the book De Anima, probably came that anecdote which you already know but I am going to tell anyway: There was to be an election of the prior, as is the custom among the dominicans, and a brother asked the Angelic who he considered to be the best to lead them, brother Solomon, who was very learned, brother David, who was very intelligent, or brother Seraphim, who was extremely saintly.
 Doctor Angelicus answered, and in a very digesting latin: “Doctus doceat nos; intelligens regit nos. ¿Et Sanctus?
 Sanctus oret pro nobis”. [“The learned, let him teach us; the intelligent, let him govern us; and the saintly? the saintly pray for us.”]

 Saint Thomas’ doctrine on intelligence in society is the following, briefly abridged: